 Take a glance through our guide to see what you can expect during your very own tattoo healing process.

 Like any other type of open skin wound, you must protect a new tattoo from harmful infectious organisms until it can regenerate its natural protective barrier.

-This regeneration is what a tattoo goes through as it heals, right up to the point where the skin is back to how it was before the tattoo, minus the small fact that it is now filled up with thousands of tiny pigments of ink!
+The regeneration is what a tattoo goes through as it heals; until the skin is back to how it was before the tattoo, minus the small fact that it’s now filled up with thousands of tiny pigments of ink.